tigerfarm/arduino/Altair101/development/ProcessorDev30/README.md

 --------------------------------------------------------------------------------
 # Altair 101 Software

-This version works only tested on the desktop model.
+This version's updates were only tested on the desktop model.

 Processor.ino.
 + Documented all the modes.